JuniJoo/GRF_MV/README.md

 This will visualize the results graph of the predicted GRF and Ground Truth data from GroundLink dataset.

 To run Unity feet optimization:
-1, Download SMPL-X Unity add-on from [SMPL-X](https://smpl-x.is.tue.mpg.de/) 2, Open Unity and add files and folders in `GRF_NV Unity assets` under assets folder in Unity.
+- Download SMPL-X Unity add-on from [SMPL-X](https://smpl-x.is.tue.mpg.de/)
+- Open Unity and add files and folders in `GRF_NV Unity assets` under assets folder in Unity.
-3, Select scenes from `GRF_NV Unity assets/Scenes` and run the scene.
+- Select scenes from `GRF_NV Unity assets/Scenes` and run the scene.

 Please make sure to monitor scene tab for Ground Reaction Force visualization.
-Forces are extracted to console and saved at log file.
+Force data is extracted to console and saved at log file.

 ## Results
 <div align="center">